-Diagnosing this condition is usually based on symptoms and medically examining a patient.
+Diagnosing gastroenteritis is usually based on symptoms and medically examining a patient.
 It is not essential to know exactly which virus or bacteria caused the condition as treatment using specific drugs is rare (see "treatment").

 However, it can be useful to tell your doctor whether you have been in contact with other symptomatic people who may have passed on a particular micro-organism.
 It’s also important to mention whether you have been exposed to other common risk factors like recent travel.